gigantc/dfree-wp-boilerplate/wp-content/plugins/wp-cerber/readme.txt

 Massive botnet brute force attack?
 That's no longer a problem. **Citadel mode** will automatically be activated for awhile and prevent your site from making further attempts to log in with any username.

+= Cerber antispam engine =

+Anti-spam and anti-bot protection for contact, registration, comments and other forms.
+Cerber antispam and bot detection engine now protects all forms on a website.
+No reCAPTCHA is needed.
+It’s compatible with virtually any form you have.
+Tested with Caldera Forms, Gravity Forms, Contact Form 7, Ninja Forms, Formidable Forms, Fast Secure Contact Form, Contact Form by WPForms.

-= Antispam protection: invisible reCAPTCHA for WooCommerce =
+= Anti-spam protection: invisible reCAPTCHA for WooCommerce =

 * WooCommerce login form
 * WooCommerce register form
 * WooCommerce lost password form

-= Antispam protection: invisible reCAPTCHA for WordPress =
+= Anti-spam protection: invisible reCAPTCHA for WordPress =

 * WordPress login form
 * WordPress register form